bluemountaincyber/building-detections-aws/workbook/docs/exercises/exercise2.md

 * Research ATT&CK Technique T1078.004 detections and discover an approach to use in your AWS account
 * Create log collection S3 bucket
-* Enable CloudTrail trail capturing management events
+* Enable CloudTrail trail capturing management and data events

 ## Challenges